d9pouces/django-floor/doc/source/deployment.rst

 Deployment
 ==========

-Deploying Django is merely complex if we follow the official guide: https://docs.djangoproject.com/en/1.8/howto/deployment/ .
+Deploying Django is merely complex if we follow the `official guide <https://docs.djangoproject.com/en/1.8/howto/deployment/>`_ .
 In this small guide, we only support the wsgi.
 WSGI can be used with two application servers: gunicorn and uwsgi, behind a pure webserver: nginx or apache.

-Do not forget to read https://docs.djangoproject.com/en/1.8/howto/deployment/checklist/ !
+Do not forget to read the `official doc <https://docs.djangoproject.com/en/1.8/howto/deployment/checklist/>`_ !

 I will only cover the deployment with wsgi through gunicorn (installed as a dependency) or uwsgi (optional).
 Gunicorn is a pure-Python application, but on the other hand uwsgi is maybe more efficient and allows websockets.